 The Berkeley School Psychology Program is housed in the Berkeley School of Education (BSE).
 The BSE is one of the 14 professional schools under the jurisdiction of the Berkeley Graduate Division, the campus unit that supervises all graduate degree programs, certifies completion of doctoral program requirements, and recommends conferral of degrees.
 Although the BSE and the School Psychology Program may require activities or products that augment those established by the Graduate Division, none may be required that conflict with Graduate Division regulations.
-Accordingly, in order properly to understand the Graduate Division and BSE requirements, it is essential that students obtain and become familiar with the most recent copy of the Handbook for Advanced Degree Students from the BSE.
+Accordingly, in order to properly understand the Graduate Division and BSE requirements, it is essential that students obtain and become familiar with the most recent copy of the BSE's Handbook for Advanced Degree Students from the BSE.
 This document guides planning for all significant degree goals, describes procedures for completing advanced degree programs in the BSE, and interprets and applies the regulations and requirements of the Berkeley Graduate Division.
-For any questions or clarifications about the Berkeley Graduate Division procedures and regulations that form the basis of the BSE Handbook for Advanced Degree Students, see the Guide to Graduate Policy (available at: http://www.grad.berkeley.edu/policies/guides/category/ggp/).
+For any questions or clarifications about the Berkeley Graduate Division procedures and regulations that form the basis of the BSE's Handbook for Advanced Degree Students, see the Guide to Graduate Policy.